-In the annual general meeting on 11 March 2021, the management and supervisory boards of All for One Group SE proposed a remuneration system for the management board, which was approved by the annual general meeting.
+In the annual general meeting on 18 March 2025, the management and supervisory boards of All for One Group SE proposed a remuneration system for the management board, which was approved by the annual general meeting.
 The supervisory board based the remuneration system on GCGC specifications.
-Subject to the following explanations, the remuneration system is fully compliant with the GCGC recommendations although it does deviate from the GCGC recommendations in respect of the following two issues.
+Subject to the following explanations, the remuneration system is fully compliant with the GCGC recommendations although it does deviate from the GCGC recommendations in respect of the following issues.

 G.6: